 Before we dig in to the tools specific to pureScale, let’s just do a quick review of the potential issues that you may find given that pureScale introduces a brand-new component, the Cluster Caching Facility (CF) that serves as the cluster coordinator to manage the data sharing functionality and make your pureScale environment perform.
 First, the CF provides a Global Lock Manager (GLM), and we'll look at the tools to identify possible cross-member lock contention.
 The most important function the GLM provides is granting locks, and for this members invoke a SetLockState operation.
-Setting a lock state on the CF is a quick operation (around a microsecond), so the lower the network latency, the fastest these lock requests from the members will be completed, reducing the impact on transaction processing.
+Setting a lock state on the CF is a quick operation (around a microsecond), so the lower the network latency, the faster these lock requests from the members will be completed, reducing the impact on transaction processing.
 If you want to dig further into these, and have a pureScale cluster handy, have a look at the MON_GET_CF_CMD monitoring function.
 In there you will see the times for each CF operation, including SetLockState.
 This diagram shows this kind of operation in progress.
 This is usually what is involved for a lock that is currently free, but when a lock is being held by another member, the operation is more involved because it may require a lock negotiation to free the lock before the lock request is granted.
 Here is a diagram that shows the basic flow of a lock request:

-Second, pureScale introduces a cluster-level Group Buffer Pool (GBP) in the CF, and we'll want to make sure it' performing well and being effective.
+Second, pureScale introduces a cluster-level Group Buffer Pool (GBP) in the CF, and we'll want to make sure it's performing well and being effective.
 Two of the most common operations in the GBP are writes and reads of pages.
 In the case of write to update a page in the global cache, driven by the WriteAndRegister APIs (WAR, or WARM), in turn could drive cross-invalidations or XIs to all members that have a copy of these pages in their local cache, as those become stale and should not be used anymore.
 Once all XIs complete, the CF will respond to the member with the completion of the WAR/WARM operation.
 Here is a diagram that shows this basic flow:

 You can also see all of these in the MON_GET_CF_CMD monitoring output as well, and you will see once we dig into specific analysis that this becomes a very important piece of diagnostics, we will look at it over and over.
-The other thing to add here is that CrossInvalidate, or XIs, given that they carry very minimal payload, they are a good operation to look at when trying to validate network latency is, which is also an operation very sensitive to latency.
-In a nutshell, XI is used by the global buffer pool (or GBP) in the CF to invalidate cached pages on the members buffer pools when these change in the GBP.
+The other thing useful to add here is that CrossInvalidate, or XIs, given that they carry very minimal payload, they are a good operation to look at when trying to validate network latency.

 As you can imagine, given that the communication between members and CFs is one of the key differences moving to a pureScale cluster from a standalone Db2 or Db2 HADR configuration, we'll look at how to monitor it to identify bottlenecks that might develop in the cluster interconnect under heavy load.
 Finally, we'll also consider ways to balance load across the cluster.